The TT Circuit Assen has been the home of motorcycle racing

 distance.

-it’s party time in Assen.
-Saturday is Race Day which besides the
+During Friday evening it’s party time in Assen.
+Saturday is Race Day

-Moto3, Moto2 and the MotoGP there will also be two supporting races,
+which besides the Moto3, Moto2 and the MotoGP there will also be two

-usually a round of the the Red Bull Rookies Cup and a national race.
+supporting races, usually a round of the Red Bull Rookies Cup and

 The DUTCH WSBK is renowned